NTU-Mecatron/brittle-stars-unitysim/docs/randomizer_guide.md

 ### TextureRandomizer
 ![image](https://github.com/user-attachments/assets/b4aa4bdc-fd6e-4309-8863-24245663dd7f)

-This randomizer will render the seabed pictures onto the background object that we scatter with **_BackgroundObjectPlacementRandomizer_**.
+This randomizer will render the seabed pictures onto the background shapes that we scatter with **_BackgroundObjectPlacementRandomizer_**.
 - **🟢 Action**: Click _**Add Folder**_, and from the file explorer window that opens, choose the folder which seabed pictures needed are stored.
 In this project, we use the images in `Assets\Background\Images`.

 ### ForegroundObjectPlacementRandomizer